uidaholib/documents-digital-collections-template/pages/about.md

 ## About Fugue

 [Fugue Literary Journal](https://fuguejournal.com/) is a "publication of poetry, fiction, essays, hybrid work, and visual art from established and emerging writers and artists".
-Established in 1990, Fugue is managed and edited entirely by University of Idaho graduate students.
+Established in 1990, Fugue is managed and edited entirely by University of Idaho students, based in the [M.F.A.
+Creative Writing program](https://www.uidaho.edu/class/english/academics/mfa-creative-writing).

 This digital collection provides access to the complete archive of past issues.

+{% include feature/image.html objectid="fugue-2010-n38" %}